 While the business, marketing, and SEO teams outline their URL structure preferences, also invite your IT team to simulate some examples of URLs they anticipate based on the content you are going to be porting.
 You do not want to be caught by surprise in UAT.
 No matter what happens, do not accept URLs with spaces in them, they just look weird.

 If you decide on changing the URL structure or terminate some pages, then document all the redirects and pass them over to your IT team.

-Your current platform may or may not have schema in place but that does not mean you miss out on leveraging these on Sitecore.
+Your current platform may or may not have a schema in place but that does not mean you miss out on leveraging these on Sitecore.
 Schema tags allow you to help explain your content types to search engines more efficiently.
-This is an absolute must have for every kind of website and will help boost your search engine performance.
+This is an absolute must-have for every kind of website and will help boost your search engine performance.

 These are links between your internal pages on your current site.
 These may get impacted when you migrate and would need some TLC during migration.
 Missing these will lead to an increased number of 404 error pages.